scottroot/python-arweave-unbundlr/README.md

 Simple single-file script for quickly unbundling Arweave bundled transactions.
 For dev/research use

 #### What it is
-For quickly investigating bundle contents, research ANS104, or just working with use cases involving read-only bundle tasks.
+For quickly investigating bundle contents, research on ANS104, or just working with use cases involving read-only bundle tasks.

 #### What it's not
 This script does not include TX validation and does not create bundles, transactions or any other write-activity -- It is merely read-only.